Skip to content

 Henry Street After Lillian Wald: A Conversation with Debbie Cox, Salonee Bhaman, and Anna Duensing

-Debbie Cox, vice president of integration and community engagement at Henry Street and lifelong Lower East Sider, will join historians Salone Bhaman and Anna Duensing to discuss Henry Street’s history in the latter half of the 20th century, including public housing advocacy, the founding of Mobilization for Youth, and the city’s first family shelter.
+Debbie Cox, vice president of integration and community engagement at Henry Street and lifelong Lower East Sider, will join historians Salonee Bhaman and Anna Duensing to discuss Henry Street’s history in the latter half of the 20th century, including public housing advocacy, the founding of Mobilization for Youth, and the city’s first family shelter.
 The conversation will be moderated by Katie Vogel, Henry Street’s Public Historian.

 December 11, Noon – 1 p.m.